 There are ample options for on-site food and drink, including inside The Lodge if you need a break from the outside cold.
 You can also book a private cozy igloo for you and your family or friends.

 Start Celebrating Christmas (Holiday Displays & Christmas Bars)

 What’s great about Thanksgiving in NYC is that it’s the kick-off to the holiday season, which is the most whimsical and magical time of year to come to the city on a vacation.
-There are so many awesome things to do in NYC at Christmas you could build a whole week in New York City itinerary around all the festivities, but if you’re visiting New York at Thanksgiving you might be able to see some of the earlier holiday displays!
+There are so many awesome things to do in this time of year you could build a whole week in New York City itinerary around all the festivities (we do have a New York Christmas trip itinerary too), but if you’re visiting New York at Thanksgiving you might be able to see some of the earlier holiday displays!

 The most famous Christmas trees in New York City don’t start going up until closer to December unfortunately, but you can start to see some of the department stores’ holiday displays and shops around the city prepare for the season!

 As a matter of fact, some restaurants are already decked out for the season!
 Be sure to make a visit to Rolf’s German Restaurant (281 3rd Ave) for a drink at the bar, lunch, or dinner as this is probably the most famous Christmas bar in NYC!